 Notably, although vehicle traffic has decreased overall during the COVID-19 pandemic, pedestrian and bicycle traffic has increased.
 To avoid pedestrian crashes, drivers should be on the lookout for pedestrians at all times and should slow down when approaching a crosswalk.

-In the event that a pedestrian is injured by a driver, the pedestrian may be able to recover financial compensation if the driver failed to exercise reasonable care.
+Yes, in the event that a pedestrian is injured by a driver, the pedestrian may be able to recover financial compensation if the driver failed to exercise reasonable care.
 However, if the pedestrian was negligent, the pedestrian may be barred from recovering compensation.
 In Maryland, if a pedestrian files a negligence claim and is found to be partially at fault for his or her own injuries, the pedestrian is barred from recovering under Maryland law.
 If a defendant driver is claiming that a pedestrian (or another plaintiff) acted negligently, the driver has the burden of providing evidence of the plaintiff’s negligence.
 Similarly, in a Maryland wrongful death claim, a defendant may argue that the decedent was partially or wholly at fault, which would also bar the wrongful death claim.

 Contact a Maryland Car Accident Lawyer